MicrosoftDocs/powerapps-docs/powerapps-docs/user/notifications.md

 > ![Example on how toast notifications appear.](media/notifications-toast.png)

 The notification’s sender or system administrator can indicate if toasts are enable for notification.
-If toasts are enabled, you can trun them off at a user level.
+If toasts are enabled, you can turn them off at a user level.
 Regardless of the toast being shown, all notifications can be accessed from notification center.

 1. To enable or disable toast notifications in the notification center, select **Settings**